galaxy-genome-annotation/python-apollo/docs/commands/users.rst

 Delete a user

+**Output**::

+Delete a user

 Output:

- an empty dictionary

-**Output**::

 an empty dictionary

 **Options**::